 - A trust that does not allow for change in the trust company.
 If you do not allow the beneficiaries to change trust companies, there may still be a way for beneficiaries to get a new trustee appointed if a conflict arises that cannot be resolved.
 However, it may be more complicated and more expensive than necessary.

+I am creating a trust.
+Should I allow the beneficiaries to change trust companies?
 You cannot predict the future, and you can’t account for every potential problem between your beneficiaries, trustee, and a trust company.
 However, you can talk to your estate planning lawyer about your options, so you can be confident that any future problems can be managed to uphold your trust and ensure that your wishes are honored.